How would you like to receive a $10,000 grant to be a changemaker and a peacebuilder? If so, then apply for the Projects

 You are eligible to apply for the Projects for Peace grant if you are a current full-time undergraduate (any major/minor) and passionate about making your global or local vision of peace a reality.

-Here are five things you need to know
+Here are three things you need to know

-1. Full information about the Davis Projects for Peace program, including examples of other winning projects and application guidelines, can be found on the Davis Foundation website.
+1. Full information about the Davis Projects for Peace program, including examples of other winning projects and proposal guidelines, can be found on the Davis Foundation website.

-3. Recommendations for the winning proposal will be made by mid-February, by an on-campus selection committee.
+3. Recommendations for the winning proposal will be made by early-February, by an on-campus selection committee.
 Final decision regarding the winning proposal will be made by Middlebury College (the institution that oversees the grant) by mid-March.

 Past Lake Forest College projects